See the Lydians

 - Ives, Charles: The String Quartets (Centaur 2069)

-- Karlins, William: Quintet for Alto Sax and String Quartet (1974), with Paul Bro, saxophone; Music from Northwestern, Vol. 8, CD from Northwestern University
+- Karlins, William: Quintet for Alto Sax and String Quartet (1974), with Paul Bro, saxophone; Music from Northwestern, Vol. 8, CD (Arizona University Recordings AUR CD 5008)

 - Lydian String Quartet in Moscow: (MCA; music of Chaushian, Firsova, Thomas Oboe Lee, Peter Child [out of print])